 Master’s Degree Programs at TUM

-A master's program can build on an undergraduate degree or it can be used to pursue a new field of study.
-In either case, these are referred to as consecutive master’s programs.
-Other master’s programs are particularly aimed at prospective students with professional experience.
+A Master’s program can build on an undergraduate degree or it can be used to pursue a new field of study.
+In either case, these are referred to as consecutive Master’s programs.
+Other Master’s programs are particularly aimed at prospective students with professional experience.
 These are referred to as continuing education master’s programs.
-Contact the Student Advisory Office to learn how the TUM bachelor's programs align with the TUM master's programs or visit Master’s Day, which takes place annually.
+Contact the Student Advisory Office to learn how TUM’s Bachelor’s programs align with TUM Master’s programs or visit Master’s Day, which takes place annually.

 TUM also offers double degree programs.
 Double degree programs give you the opportunity to receive a degree from both TUM and one of its partner universities.